smwindecker/holepunch_rladies/README.md

 In this repo I’ve included an example project associated with a presentation initially given at R-Ladies Montpellier called ‘Gold star
-reproducibility: straightwforward containerisation’.
-The presentation included both as a keynote file (so you can enjoy the gifs) or as a pdf (static. sad face).
+reproducibility: straightforward containerisation’.
+The presentation is included both as a keynote file (so you can enjoy the gifs) or as a pdf (static. sad face).